jordanhitchcock/cred/README.rst

 Floating rate borrowing objects require subclassing `PeriodicBorrowing` and implementing the `interest_rate` method.
 The `interest_rate` method is called as part of the loop that calculates loan values for each period.
 It receives an `InterestPeriod` object which contains `index`, `start_date`, and `end_date` attributes for the period.

-The example below generates random forward rates between 1.5% and 2.0% and adds a 2.0% margin to calculate total interest.
+The example below generates random index resets between 1.5% and 2.0% and adds a 2.0% margin to calculate total interest.

 .. code-block:: python

     import random
     from cred import PeriodicBorrowing

-    class MyFloatingRateLoan(PeriodicBorrowing):
+    class MyFloatingRateLoanType(PeriodicBorrowing):

         def interest_rate(self, period):
             return random.uniform(0.015, 0.02) + 0.02

-    floating_loan = MyFloatingRateLoan(
+    floating_loan = MyFloatingRateLoanType(
         start_date=date(2020, 1, 1),
         end_date=date(2021, 1, 1),
         freq=relativedelta(months=1),